mikeobrien/mikeobrien.github.com/_posts/2015-9-8-setting-up-a-typescript-aurelia-app-and-tests-from-scratch.md

 </html>
 ```

 By default these are loaded from the root.
-If they are located in a sub folder you will need to adjust the SystemJS path accordingly in the `config.js`.
+If they are located in a sub folder you will need to adjust the default module path accordingly in the `config.js`.
 In the example below, our files are located in the `app` folder.

 ```js
 System.config({